 Seniors often don’t want to burden loved ones, meaning they might not mention signs of AFTT.
 Family or caregivers may also miss the warning signs if the changes are gradual.
 Generally, a person experiencing AFTT will demonstrate one or more of the following symptoms:

 - Loss of appetite

 - Lack of interest in other people and social activities

 These symptoms may significantly diminish the quality of a person’s life, so it’s essential to recognize the signs of AFTT and seek help promptly.

 The causes of AFTT frequently include physical, psychological, social, financial, and cultural factors.
 Health problems and bodily changes are among the most common reasons people become affected by adult failure to thrive.
 These may include the following:

 - Trouble swallowing

 No single test points to a diagnosis of AFTT.
-Doctors rely on health history, family interviews, blood tests and experienced clinical judgement.
+Doctors typically rely on health history, family interviews, blood tests, and experienced clinical judgment.